 Following one season as the head men's soccer coach at Erie Community College, Mooney was hired to lead the Geneseo men's soccer program in 1985.
 He also worked as a residence hall director for his first year on campus before serving a five-year term as director of intramurals and recreation (1986-91) and an eight-year stint as a facility manager (1991-99) in addition to his coaching duties.

 Mooney is a past president of the State University of New York Athletic Conference (SUNYAC) and continues to serve on numerous committees within the league.
-He also served on the NCAA Division III Soccer committee for six years, including three years as the national chair, and is also a past chair of the Division III All-America selection committee.
+He also served on the NCAA Division III Soccer committee from 2001-05, including three years as the national chair, and is currently in the first year on the NCAA Division III Women's Soccer committee as the East Region Chair.
+Mooney is also a past chair of the Division III Men's Soccer All-America selection committee.

-Mooney serves as the Instructor Development adviser to the Genesee Region of the National Ski Patrol and is also an executive board member and instructor for the Swain Mountain Ski Patrol.
+Mooney serves as the Instructor Development advisor to the Genesee Region of the National Ski Patrol and is also an executive board member and instructor for the Swain Mountain Ski Patrol.

 A native of Amherst, N.Y., Mooney earned a bachelor's degree in physical education from the University of Buffalo in 1983 and a master's degree in physical education from Canisius in 1985.
 He and his wife, Jean, have two children.
 Trevor graduated from Geneseo in 2011 after playing on the men's soccer team for his father, while Allison is a recent graduate of St. John Fisher where she was a member of the women's soccer team.